Yu1623/CrucivirusEvolution/README.md

 Procedure:

-Step 1: Please use the virusKmerVisual() function from virusMatchingKmer.py by inputting the DNA genomes dataset file name and the crucivirus genomes dataset file name and the length of kmer.
-This makes a heatmap with each cell representing the percent of matching kmer sequences between a pair of DNA and crucivirus genomes.
+Step 1: This command line makes a heat map with each cell representing the percentage of similar k-mers between a pair of crucivirus and DNA genomes.
 ```
-virusKmerVisual("316CRESS.fasta", "885crucis.fasta", 7)
+python virusMatchingKmer.py
 ```

-Step 2: Pick the genome pairs with the highest similarity and the lowest simmilarity.
-The highest similarity is represented by the lightest color and the lowest similarity is the darkest color.
-For each genome pair, input the file name of the first genome, the file name of the second genome, the genome name of the first genome, the name of the second genome, and the length of kmer into the genomeskmerMatchVisual() function from genomesMatchingKmers.py.
-This gives you a line graph showing every shared kmer sequence against the count that they showed up in both genomes and an horizontal line representing the average count.
+Step 2: This command line gives you four line plots, each showing the shared k-mers between the two genomes of the crucivirus-DNA pair and the number of times each k-mer appeared in both genomes.
+The first two are for genome pairs with high similarity and the last two are for genome pairs with low similarity.
 ```
-genomeskmerMatchVisual("885crucis.fasta", "316CRESS.fasta", "Cruci_CruV_88", "AlphaS_KT948075", 7)
-genomeskmerMatchVisual("885crucis.fasta", "316CRESS.fasta", "Cruci_CruV_88", "AlphaS_KF471057", 7)
-genomeskmerMatchVisual("885crucis.fasta", "316CRESS.fasta", "Cruci_CruCGE_296", "Bacil_MH617605", 7)
-genomeskmerMatchVisual("885crucis.fasta", "316CRESS.fasta", "Cruci_CruV_87", "Bacil_AB193315", 7)
+python3 genomesMatchingKmers.py
 ```

 This project is licensed under GNU General Public license Version 3.